DrPaulBrewer/market-example-contingent/README.md

 ##Isomorphic Javascript

-This code will run either on nodejs 4.4.7 and can be bundled via [browserify](https://github.com/substack/node-browserify) for most modern browsers that support ES6.
+This code will run either on nodejs 4.4.7 and can be bundled via [browserify](https://github.com/substack/node-browserify) for most modern browsers. n The code is currently written in an ES5 style with `const` used sparingly, mostly with `require`.

 #Usage